ganglinwu/personal-website-astro/src/content/posts/post-3.md

 5. Developers have to spend time off work to develop their development skills.

-EC2 stuff
+### Forgetful me, here's the solution to the problem

+In my .env file I used HOSTNAME as a variable for the ARN of the RDS instance

-- HOSTNAME is a reserved env variable name
+HOSTNAME is a reserved OS env variable(Amazon Linux AMI, heck probably all Linux distros)

 - storing your DB host/endpoint name under 'HOSTNAME' would clash with the internal environment variable for EC2's hostname
 - resulting in attempts to connect to postgres being directed to localhost